ibarbashov/friends-nearby/CONTRIBUTING.md

 - Try to make atomic commits (i.e. avoid changing files unrelated to your feature or working on several features at a time).
 - Commit message should include Issue # followed by dash and short explanation in Present Simple (e. g. ```#8 - Disable SpringBoot banner```)
 - After feature is completed feel free to open pull request (PR) into ```master``` and ask someone for a review.
+- NEVER PUSH TO ```master``` unless it's a minor README/docs change.
 - DO NOT EVER merge your own PR!